-Within a reasonable scope, and for the sole purpose of use necessary to judicial proceedings, the works of another person may be reproduced.
+Within a reasonable scope, and for the sole purpose of use

+necessary to judicial proceedings, the works of another person may be reproduced.

 The proviso of the preceding article shall apply mutatis mutandis to the circumstances set forth in the preceding paragraph.
-Article 46

-Within the scope necessary for the purposes of teaching of courses by schools, all levels of legally established schools and their teachers may reproduce, publicly perform and publicly present the works of another person which have already been publicly released.
+Within a reasonable scope, and where necessary for the purpose of teaching in schools, all levels of legally established schools and their teachers may reproduce the works of another person which have already been publicly released.